01 / 07

 This works best when your senior people are strong but there's nobody at the CTO layer to pressure-test architectural direction, hiring calls, or the hard technical trade-offs.
 I'm a sounding board with skin in your success, not a consultant with a quarterly check-in.

 A focused two-to-three week engagement.
-I come in, read your codebase, interview your PM and tech leads, map how your team actually moves from idea to shipped feature, and identify exactly where AI has real leverage in your SDLC — and where it's a distraction.
+I come in, learn how your team actually works — how decisions get made, where work stalls, what your people spend time on.
+I map where AI has real leverage in your specific context and where it's noise.
 You leave with a prioritized plan your team can run on its own.

-This is often the first step when the shape of the right ongoing engagement isn't obvious yet.
-Some teams do this and execute the plan themselves.
-Others bring me back for ongoing support once the priorities are clear.
-Either is fine.
+This is often the right first step when the shape of ongoing engagement isn't clear yet.
+Some teams take the plan and execute it themselves.
+Others bring me back once priorities are set.

 Case Study